sociail/.github/profile/positions/position-AI-ML-Engineer.md

-# **Job Description: AI/ML Engineer**
+# **Future Role Brief: AI/ML Engineer**

 **Company:** Sociail
 **Location:** Remote / Hybrid
-**Type:** Full-Time
+**Type:** Future / Not currently open

 ---

 ## **About Sociail**
-Sociail is an innovative AI startup on a mission to reimagine collaboration through AI.
-We’re building a cutting-edge platform that integrates multiple AI systems into a dynamic, real-time collaborative environment.
-As we expand, we’re looking for an experienced **AI/ML Engineer** to lead the development and integration of advanced AI capabilities into our platform.
+Sociail is a shared AI workspace where people and room-aware AI teammates work in the same context, with visible roles, approval-aware actions, durable artifacts, and receipts for important work.

+We hire slowly and only when the work is real.
+This role brief describes the kind of AI builder we expect to need as Sociail grows through invite-led Early Access.

 ---

 ## **What You’ll Do**
 As an AI/ML Engineer at Sociail, you will:

-- **Develop AI Models:** Design, implement, and optimize machine learning models, with a focus on NLP, collaborative intelligence, and real-time AI integrations.
+- **Develop AI Systems:** Design, implement, and optimize AI capabilities with a focus on room context, role-aware participation, trust boundaries, and useful follow-through.
-- **Integrate Multiple AIs:** Enable seamless collaboration between various AI systems to enhance user workflows.
+- **Agent Participation:** Help AI teammates work from shared context instead of isolated prompts and private histories.
-- **AI Workflows:** Build intuitive, AI-assisted workflows for real-time collaboration and problem-solving.
+- **AI Workflows:** Build intuitive, AI-assisted workflows for shared work, review-first actions, and accountable outputs.
 - **Data Pipelines:** Create and maintain scalable data pipelines for training and deploying AI models.
 - **Optimize Performance:** Ensure models perform efficiently in production environments, balancing accuracy, latency, and resource consumption.
 - **Collaborate:** Work with the backend and frontend teams to integrate AI features into the platform.